chocolatey/docs/input/en-us/central-management/setup/database.md

 ## Step 1: Complete Prerequisites

-* SQL Server 2012 or later.
+* SQL Server 2019 or later.

 > :choco-info: **NOTE**
 >
 > While we'd like to support different database engines at some point in the distant future, currently only SQL Server is supported.

-CCM will not install or take a dependency on a database engine install as there are different editions that could be installed and multiple packages out there.
+Chocolatey Central Management will not install or take a dependency on a database engine install as there are different editions that could be installed and multiple packages out there.
 At this time, it is expected that you have this ready.
 This is required before you can continue to other steps.

 * You need a SQL Server set up somewhere.
 Editions really don't matter until you have a large number of computers checking in.
 * SQL Server should support mixed mode for logins (unless you are going to use AD authentication).
 98% of the time you are going to want mixed mode authentication for SQL Server unless you hit options.